cobeylab/antigenic-maps/Least_squares/Readme.md

 This directory implements the approach of [Smith et al. 2004]() to infer antigenic maps using a frequentist approach.

+The core function, `fit_MDS_least_squares` is defined in `../code.R`.
+This directory includes notebooks that demonstrate the method's use.

 The approach uses conjugate gradient optimization, with multipe randomly drawn initial states, to minimize the error function:

 <img src="https://latex.codecogs.com/svg.image?\sum_{kj}(d_{kj}-\delta_{kj})^2" title="\sum_{kj}(d_{kj}-\delta_{kj})^2" />